mitchallen/go-monorepo-101/README.md

 To use workspace features, this project requires:
 * go 18.x or higher

+To use the -C flag, the commands require:
+* go 20.x or higher

+This project includes a Dev Container mapped to:
+* go 21.x or higher

 ## Steps

 ### Step 1.
 Create project folder